junxit/us-congress-bills-112/metadata.md

 - 2011-09-12 — Placed on the Union Calendar, Calendar No. 132.
 - 2011-09-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-205.
 - 2011-09-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-205.
+- 2011-09-20 — Considered under suspension of the rules. (consideration: CR H6254-6255)
+- 2011-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1852.
+- 2011-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-09-20 — Mr. Pitts moved to suspend the rules and pass the bill.
+- 2011-09-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6254)
+- 2011-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6254)